 - No blackout dates

 Read our full Blue Delta SkyMiles® Credit Card from American Express review.

 Alaska Airlines Visa Signature® credit card

 Have friends, will travel.
-With the Alaska Airlines Visa Signature card, you’ll get unbeatable access to their airline transfer program and Famous Campion Fare™.
-Just spend $1,000 within the first 90 days of account opening and receive both 30,000 bonus miles and the Companion Fare offer (buy one ticket, get one for $0 base fare).
+With the Alaska Airlines Visa Signature card, you’ll get unbeatable access to their airline transfer program and Famous Companion Fare™.
+Just spend $2,000 within the first 90 days of account opening and receive both 40,000 bonus miles and the Companion Fare offer from $121 ($99 fare plus taxes and fees from $22).

-You’ll continue to get the companion fare each year from $121, including taxes and fees.
+You’ll continue to get the Famous Companion Fare™ each year, which starts at $121 ($99 plus taxes and fees), valid on all Alaska flights booked on Alaskaair.com.
 Additional perks include a free checked bag for you and six guests, plus an earnings rate of 3 miles for every $1 spent on Alaska Airlines flights (1 mile per dollar spent on everything else).

 - Free checked baggage for you and six guests